gliptak/lecture-source-py/source/rst/scalar_dynam.rst

 This made analysis of dynamics very easy.

-When models are nonlinear, however, the situation can be quite different.
+When models are non-linear, however, the situation can be quite different.

 For example, recall how we :ref:`previously studied <oop_solow_growth>` the law of motion for the Solow growth model, a simplified version of which is